Have you ever wanted to build your own mini TV station?

 - Vmin is the minimum amplitude of the modulated signal.

-In the television transmitter the modulation depth is adjusted using the potentiometer P1 to optimize image quality.
+In the television transmitter the modulation depth is adjusted using the potentiometer P1 to generate the image quality.

 Adjusting P1 effectively controls the amplitude of the modulated carrier signal influencing the modulation depth.

-These formulas provide a quantitative understanding of the frequency and modulation characteristics of the television transmitter allowing for precise tuning and optimization during the construction process.
+These formulas provide a quantitative understanding of the frequency and modulation characteristics of the television transmitter making it possible to carefully adjust and improve while building.

-- Choose a high frequency NPN transistor suitable for the oscillator circuit.
+- Select a high frequency NPN transistor which suits for oscillator circuit.

 - Place the selected transistor in a planar TO50 case.